-1301.1 Scope
+1301.1 Scope.
 This chapter shall govern the design, installation, construction and repair of fuel-oil storage and piping systems.
 The storage of flammable and combustible liquids not addressed in this chapter shall be in accordance with the New York City Fire Code.

-1301.2 Storage and Piping Systems
+1301.2 Storage and piping systems.
 Fuel-oil storage and piping systems shall comply with the requirements of Chapter 13 and, to the extent not otherwise provided for in this code, shall comply with the requirements of NFPA 31.
-All above-ground and underground storage facilities with a combined storage capacity of over 1,100 gallons (4160 L) shall also comply with the requirements of the New York State Department of Environmental Conservation's Petroleum Bulk Storage Code.
+All above-ground and underground storage facilities with a combined storage capacity of over 1,100 gallons (4160 L) shall also comply with the requirements of the New York State Department of Environmental Conservation's Petroleum Bulk Storage Code; 6 NYCRR Parts 612, 613 and 614.

-1301.3 Fuel Type
+1301.3 Fuel type.
 An appliance shall be designed for use with the type of fuel to which it will be connected.
-Such appliance shall not be converted from the fuel specified on the rating plate for use with a different fuel without conforming with its listing and manufacturers specifications and securing reapproval from the commissioner.
+Such appliance shall not be converted from the fuel specified on the rating plate for use with a different fuel without securing reapproval from the commissioner.

-1301.4 Fuel Tanks, Piping and Valves
+1301.4 Fuel tanks, piping and valves.
 The tank, piping and valves for appliances burning oil shall be installed in accordance with the requirements of this chapter.
 When oil burning equipment is served by a tank located such that any part of the tank is above the level of the burner inlet connection and where the fuel supply line is taken from the top of the tank, an approved anti-siphon valve or other siphon-breaking device shall be installed.
 The anti-siphon valve or siphon-breaking device shall be located at the highest point in the supply line.